WPMedia/engine-theme-sdk/README.md

 ### Local Development

-You can test Engine SDK components locally by adding the following properties to yout blocks.json:
+You can test Engine SDK components locally by adding the following properties to your blocks.json:
 -  `"useLocal": true`
 -  `"useLocalEngineSDK": true`